Mostafa-Fathi/time_tracker/README.md

-# time_tracker
+# Time Tracker App

-A new Flutter project.
+A new Flutter project with firebase backend .

 ## Wait for another commit